 - The Future Homes Standard will dictate standards for new build homes.
 This is expected to include a stipulation that solar gain should be limited through passive measures such as shading, and that the dwelling should not be at risk of overheating.
 Importantly houses must comply with this standard even if active cooling is installed. - As a result, all scenarios assume no air conditioning in new build homes. - In existing homes, uptake of air conditioning accelerates in all scenarios. - Under Steady Progression, rising summer temperatures and societal reluctance to engage in passive cooling methods leads to exponential uptake of domestic air conditioning.
 This is seen as the 'easiest' route to comfortable internal temperatures.
-By 2050, 60% of current homes have an air conditioning unit in this scenario. - Under Consumer Transformation and System Transformation, uptake of domestic air conditioning accelerates, especially in urban 'heat island' areas.
+By 2050, 58% of current homes have an air conditioning unit in this scenario. - Under Consumer Transformation and System Transformation, uptake of domestic air conditioning accelerates, especially in urban 'heat island' areas.
 However, goals to reduce GHG emissions and electricity consumption limit uptake, with passive cooling measures encouraged and adopted.
-In these scenarios, 34-35% of homes in the West Midlands licence area have an air conditioning unit by 2050. - Under Leading the Way, domestic air conditioning remains rare, with cooling requirements met through more sustainable methods such as shading, behaviour change, and higher levels of wider societal change.
-As a result, across the scenario timeframe (2021 to 2050), only around 1% of homes in the West Midlands licence area have an air conditioning unit.
+In these scenarios, 32-34% of homes in the East Midlands licence area have an air conditioning unit by 2050. - Under Leading the Way, domestic air conditioning remains rare, with cooling requirements met through more sustainable methods such as shading, behaviour change, and higher levels of wider societal change.
+As a result, across the scenario timeframe (2021 to 2050), only around 1% of homes in the East Midlands licence area have an air conditioning unit.

-Number of domestic air conditioning units by scenario For the West Midlands licence area
+Number of domestic air conditioning units by scenario For the East Midlands licence area

 The FES 2021 does not directly detail numbers of domestic air conditioning units, and as such as direct comparison has not been completed.
 However, the FES 2021 does provide national-level data on annual domestic air conditioning demand by scenario, and an assumed consumption of 500 kWh/year for a typical domestic air conditioning unit.
-This allows for reconciliation at a high level:
+This allows for reconciliation at a high level.

-- The West Midlands licence area figures, in terms of proportion of homes with an air conditioning unit, are slightly above the national FES figures in each scenario. - This is based on analysis of: - Cooling degree-days at 18.5 °C, where the West Midlands is above the national average.
-This metric is used in every scenario. - Proportion of households in very dense urban areas, with the West Midlands 52% below the national average.
-This metric is used in every scenario. - Proportion of households in fairly dense urban areas, with the West Midlands 8% below the national average.
-This metric is used in every scenario except Leading the Way, which has minimal domestic air conditioning uptake. - Proportion of households in any form of urban area, with the West Midlands marginally above the national average.
-This metric is used in Steady Progression, as air conditioning becomes common even outside of 'heat island' areas. - The resultant effect of these contrasting factors is that air conditioning uptake in the West Midlands licence area is broadly in line with the FES 2021 national scenario outcomes.
+- The East Midlands licence area figures, in terms of proportion of homes with an air conditioning unit, are generally in-line with the FES 2021 in each scenario. - The regional scenarios projections are based on analysis of: - Cooling degree days at 18.5 °C, where the East Midlands is slightly above the national average.
+This metric is used in every scenario. - Proportion of households in very dense urban areas, with the East Midlands 52% below the national average.
+This metric is used in every scenario. - Proportion of households in fairly dense urban areas, with the East Midlands 18% below the national average.
+This metric is used in every scenario except Leading the Way, which has minimal domestic air conditioning uptake. - Proportion of households in any form of urban area, with the East Midlands 8% below the national average.
+This metric is used in Steady Progression, as air conditioning becomes common even outside of 'heat island' areas. - The resultant effect of these contrasting factors is that air conditioning uptake in the East Midlands licence area is broadly in line with the FES 2021 national scenario outcomes.